David Barclay Moore writes fiction, non-fiction and screenplays.

 The Stars Beneath Our Feet, his debut novel, was published by Alfred A. Knopf BFYR/Penguin Random House on September 19, 2017.
 It is available in bookstores everywhere and is available to order here.

-The Stars Beneath Our Feet has received several Starred Reviews, was an official Buzz Book selection for BookExpo / BEA and is an official Junior Library Guild selection.
+The Stars Beneath Our Feet was on several 'Best of the Year' lists, including those from the New York Times, Time Magazine, Publishers Weekly, the Boston Globe, Chicago Public Library, Amazon.com and others.
+It also received six Starred Reviews, was an official Buzz Book selection for BookExpo / BEA and is an official Junior Library Guild selection.

 David was a recent Semi-Finalist for the Sundance Screenwriters Lab and a Yaddo Filmmaker in Screenwriting.
 He has also won the James & Rachel Lowrie Award in Literature and won an Honorable Mention for the Kurt Moody Award for Fiction & Screenwriting.